 IMPLEMENTATION – value unique perspectives and embed diversity in all business processes

 Inclusion must be embedded in all business processes to truly unlock the power of diversity.
 Use thoughtful and direct conversation to understand your employees’ unique perspectives and then embed those perspectives in how you sell, market, recruit, innovate, and develop.
 Be purposeful in building a diversity and inclusion program that aligns to business goals and KPIs across the business.
-Utilize your trailblazers, influencers, and supports to communicate and catalyze change across the business.
+Utilize your trailblazers, influencers, and supporters to communicate and catalyze change across the business.

 True, sustainable change must begin with your people.
 While keeping that focus, it’s important to also understand how you can use technology to better enable your people in realizing diversity and inclusion in the workplace.
 With responsible and conscientious design, advancements in artificial intelligence and machine learning are now allowing organizations to identify bias within the workplace.